venkatakaushikvemani/groww-mcp/README.md

     }
   }
 }
 ```

 ## Usage
-- The server exposes endpoints/tools for portfolio, quotes, and order management.
+- The server exposes intent-based tools for portfolio, market data, and order management.
-- See the code in `src/groww/tools.ts` for available tools and their parameters.
+- See the code in `src/groww/tools/` for available tools and their parameters.

-## Sample Prompts
-Here are some example prompts you can use to interact with the tools:

-- **Get your portfolio:**
-  > Fetch my portfolio

-- **Get a live quote:**
-  > Get the live quote for TATAMOTORS

-- **Get last traded price:**
-  > What is the last traded price of BPL and HFCL?

-- **Get OHLC data:**
-  > Show me the OHLC data for TATAMOTORS

-- **Get historical candle data:**
-  > Show me the historical candle data for TATAMOTORS for the last 1 day
-  > Fetch 5-minute historical candles for TATAMOTORS from 2024-06-01 09:15:00 to 2024-06-01 15:30:00

-- **Place a buy order:**
-  > Buy 10 shares of SADHNANIQ

-- **Place a sell order:**
-  > Sell 5 shares of TATAMOTORS

-- **Modify an order:**
-  > Modify my order for BPL to 20 shares

-- **Cancel an order:**
-  > Cancel my latest order for BPL

-- **Get order status:**
-  > What is the status of my last order?

 ## Contributing
 Pull requests and issues are welcome!
 Please open an issue to discuss your ideas or report bugs.